 - Type p to list partitions.
 There should be no partitions left.

-- Now type n, then p for primary, 2 for the second partition on the drive, and enter twice to select the default first and last sectors.
+- Now type n, then p for primary, 1 for the first partition on the drive, 2048 for the first sector, and then press ENTER to accept the default last sector.

 - Write the partition table and exit by typing w.

 wget http://archlinuxarm.org/os/ArchLinuxARM-am33x-latest.tar.gz bsdtar -xpf ArchLinuxARM-am33x-latest.tar.gz -C mnt sync

 - Install the U-Boot bootloader:

 dd if=mnt/boot/MLO of=/dev/sdX count=1 seek=1 conv=notrunc bs=128k dd if=mnt/boot/u-boot.img of=/dev/sdX count=2 seek=1 conv=notrunc bs=384k umount mnt sync

 - Insert the SD card into the BeagleBone, connect ethernet, and apply 5V power.

 - Use the serial console or SSH to the IP address given to the board by your router.
 The default root password is 'root'.

 - After booting into Arch Linux ARM, ensure you have wget and dosfstools installed: